-- Actionized Sequel: While it still the characters had conversations about the socio-political ramifications about what they have done, we see lots of ground military warfare this time, compared with its prequel, when the action was scarse.
+- Actionized Sequel: While it still the characters had conversations about the socio-political ramifications about what they have done, we see much more ground military warfare here than in the original Albedo, where the action was scarce.

 - After the End: Interstellar society has collapsed and individual planets are divided into nations fighting over what's left.